Wexop/RandomEnemiesSize/Thunderstore/README.md

 **QUESTIONS**

-- Why LethalLevelLoader as dependence ?
+- Why LethalLevelLoader as soft dependence ?

 LLL give an easy way to know the dungeon name (for custom interiors multiplier), and most of the mods use this api to create custom dungeon, so can find the interior name easily !